AMWA-TV/info-004/docs/Example HOWTO.md

 ```

 We add the following PTR records to indicate the server supports Service Discovery.
-Clients looking for DNS-SD support will query the server for these specific records (`b` is for "browse", `lb` is for "legacy browse".)
+Clients looking for DNS-SD support will query the server for these specific records (`b` is for "browse", `lb` is for "legacy browse").

 ```
 ; These lines indicate to clients that this server supports DNS Service Discovery.